intel/pepc/docs/pepc-pstates.rst

 **--min-uncore-freq** *MIN_UNCORE_FREQ*
    Set the minimum uncore frequency.
 The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example '900MHz').
+The supported mechanisms are: 'sysfs', 'msr'.

+   In case of the 'sysfs' mechanism, the sysfs path depends on what uncore driver is used.
 In case of the 'intel_uncore_frequency_tpmi' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/min_freq_khz'.
 In case of the 'intel_uncore_frequency' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/package\_<NUMBER>_die\_<NUMBER>/min_freq_khz'.

+   The 'tpmi' mechanism uses the tpmi driver debugfs interface to access TPMI registers.
+The exact path depends on the target die number.
+Example of the debugfs file path is '/sys/kernel/debug/tpmi-0000:00:03.1/tpmi-id-02/mem_dump'

    The following special values can also be used:
    **min**
-      Minimum uncore frequency supported (see '--min-freq-limit').
+      Minimum uncore frequency supported (see '--min-uncore-freq-limit').
+Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'min' to the actual minimum frequency.
    **max**
-      Maximum uncore frequency supported (see '--max-freq-limit').
+      Maximum uncore frequency supported (see '--max-uncore-freq-limit').
+Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'max' to the actual maximum frequency.
    **mdl**
-      Middle uncore frequency between minimum and maximum rounded to nearest 100MHz.
+      The middle uncore frequency value between minimum and maximum rounded to nearest 100MHz.
+      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'mdl' to the actual middle frequency.

+   Note, the 'tpmi' mechanism does not provide minimum or maximum uncore frequency limits (the allowed range).
+As a result, it is possible to set uncore frequency values outside the supported limits, such as setting the minimum frequency below the actual minimum limit.
+Use caution when configuring uncore frequencies with the 'tpmi' mechanism.

 **--max-uncore-freq** *MAX_UNCORE_FREQ*
    Set the maximum uncore frequency.
 Similar to '--min-uncore-freq', but applies to the maximum